OdedMous/Medical-Text-Classification/README.md

 ## Main Idea
 The main idea used in this project is to learn a smart embedding to each medical description in the training set, and use the embedded vectors to train classifiers.
 Then one can perform the same embedding to a new medical description and predict its medical specialty.

-The idea is adapted from [1], with the necessary adjustments because text data is used in this project instead of images.
+The idea is adapted from [1] with some adjustments because text data is used in this project instead of images.

 ## Scheme
 The training procedure consists of several steps which are schematized in Figure 4.